What Makes "Rocketman", "Bohemian Rhapsody", and Other Music Biopics Soar

 Each film has its strengths and weaknesses, as do their artists.
-But like their artists, each film owns its respective stage and leaves you walking out of the theater with a little more perspective of what life looks like beyond the glitz and glamor of show business and fame, and it's not all sequences and "ay-oh's".
+But like their artists, each film owns its respective stage and leaves you walking out of the theater with a new perspective on what life looks like beyond the glitz and glamor of show business and fame, and it's not all sequences and "ay-oh's".

 The directorial choices of the film make us feel like we’ve been given front row seats to Queen’s musical journey, but there is a certain narrative distance to all of it.
 At times the film can feel intimate and personal and other times spectacular and grand.
 I think this is a big reason why Bohemian Rhapsody took home the Oscar for Editing, Sound Editing, and Sound Mixing.
 The film balances Freddie’s larger-than-life on-stage persona with his quieter private life quite beautifully.

-Bohemian Rhapsody is an emotional blend of rock anthem and love ballad, We Are the Champions and Love of My Life.
-Its pacing is perfect, and it builds to a crescendo to Live Aid, which is a triumph of filmmaking as much as it was a marker moment in the history of rock and roll.
+Bohemian Rhapsody is an emotional blend of rock anthem and love ballad - We Are the Champions and Love of My Life.
+Its pacing is perfect, and it builds to a crescendo to Live Aid, a triumph filmmaking as much as it was a marker moment in the history of rock and roll.